Matroid intersection

 In combinatorial optimization, the matroid intersection problem is to find a largest common independent set in two matroids over the same ground set.
 If the elements of the matroid are assigned real weights, the weighted matroid intersection problem is to find a common independent set with the maximum possible weight.
-These problems generalize many problems in combinatorial optimization including finding maximum matchings and maximum weight matchings in bipartite graphs and finding arborescences in directed graphs.
+These problems generalize many problems in graph theory and combinatorial optimization including finding maximum matchings and maximum weight matchings in bipartite graphs and finding arborescences in directed graphs.